How Car Insurance Works: Everything You Need to Know Before You Hit the Road

 Filing a claim increases your rates, so it’s up to you to decide if the claim is worth it.

-To file a claim, contact your insurance company and provide details of the incident (date, location, and parties involved).
-Most insurers allow you to file claims over the phone, online, or with a mobile app.
+To file a claim, contact your insurance company and provide details of the incident, like the date, location, and parties involved.
+Every insurer is different, but most allow you to file claims over the phone, online, or with a mobile app.
+You’ll usually need supporting documentation, such as photos or police reports, to get the process started.

 Deductibles: What you (sometimes) pay after an accident